danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 Programmers like to split a big task into smaller operations and procedures, which is easier to structure, manage, debug, read and potentially collaborate with other programmers.
 In `function drawElements();`, the sample code is just simply seperate out from the function `draw()`, and clearly indicate this particular part of code relates to drawing the different elements on a screen.
 Of course one can also seperate out the drawing of ellipses and lines, and it is a subjective decision to decide how details you need to seperate the tasks.

 There is another type of function where you can specify with arguments passing to the function and receive a return value.
-See below example:
+See the example below:

 ```javascript
 let x = sum(4, 3, 2);